Link us!

 This is why AVATAR, like TERMINATOR, ALIENS, and TERMINATOR 2, gets the UNFAIR RACIAL CLICHE ALERT.

 This makes Coincidence 86 and the fourth "coincidence" for James Cameron.
-It is what it is and there may be a very good, wonderful reason for why James makes movies that use this pathetic story telling tool.
-I just don't know that reason.
+It is what it is and there may be a very good, wonderful reason why James makes movies that use this pathetic story telling crutch.

-Politics plays in here because AVATAR Writer, Producer, Director, Creator James Cameron made this movie and these types of movies are invariably made by vocal supporters of left-wing politics.
-And every one of these movies are about the same thing: Conservative, Capitalist white folks are bad.
-It takes a liberal white, usually a man, to save the noble yet undeveloped, weak, and backward people, as they are too ignorant or undeveloped to save themselves.
-You must first wow them with your inate superiority (I ride the biggest most bad-ass dragon!) then speak to them in a patronizing language they'll understand "You are a great warrior, but I must lead your people!"
+Politics plays in here because AVATAR Writer, Producer, Director, Creator James Cameron intentionally made this movie political - a protest against the Bush policies of the War on Terror - and these types of movies are invariably made by vocal supporters of left-wing politics.
+Every one of these movies are about the same thing: Conservative, Capitalist folks are bad.
+It takes a liberal white, usually a man, to save the noble yet undeveloped, weak, and backward people, as they are too ignorant or primitive to save themselves.
+You must first wow them with your inate superiority (Of all of your dragon riders, I ride the biggest most bad-ass dragon!) then speak down to them in a patronizing language they'll understand,

-When you make a movie like AVATAR, dedicate years of your life to it, stake your reputation on it, and when you do interview after interview extolling your passion for it and the message of your movie, it is because you genuinely believe in it.
+When you make a movie like AVATAR, dedicate years of your life to it, stake your reputation on it, and you do interview after interview extolling your passion for it and "the message" of your movie, of course it is because you genuinely believe in it.
 Cameron says that he dwelt on this story idea for decades.
 He calls it his most personal.
-So why would Cameron NOT believe in the moral of his movie when he says he DOES believe in it?

-And of course, this patriarchal, looking-down-one's-nose at the adorable yet backwards non-whites and wanting to lead them is NEVER considered racist.
+And of course, this patriarchal, looking-down-one's-nose at the adorable yet backwards primitives and wanting to lead them is NEVER considered racist.
 No. No. No. No. No. Why, I must BE a racist for even pointing it out.

-UPDATES: Others See it Too...
+UPDATES: Except Others See it Too...

 Annalee Newitz wonders aloud at io9, When Will White People Stop Making Movies Like "Avatar"?